Nikappa57/42-piscine-experience/README.md

   </a>
 </p>

-An intense month of coding, to learn the basics of C languagge, Shell and Git in an innovative way, based on self-learning and teamworking.
+An intense month of coding, to learn the basics of C language, Shell and Git in an innovative way, based on self-learning and teamworking.

 [more info](https://42roma.it/la-piscine/)